DC Seeks Volunteer Role For Increasing Green Cover At Margalla - UrduPoint

 DC Seeks Volunteer Role For Increasing Green Cover At Margalla

-Deputy Commissioner (DC) Islamabad Muhammad Hamza Shafqaat on Tuesday appealed volunteers to throw seeds balls while walking through different trails to increase green cover at Margalla Hills National Park (MHNP)

-ISLAMABAD (UrduPoint / Pakistan Point News - 8th Dec, 2020 ) :Deputy Commissioner (DC) Islamabad Muhammad Hamza Shafqaat on Tuesday appealed volunteers to throw seeds balls while walking through different trails to increase green cover at Margalla Hills National Park (MHNP).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Dec, 2020 ) :Deputy Commissioner (DC) Islamabad Muhammad Hamza Shafqaat on Sunday appealed volunteers to throw seeds balls while walking through different trails to increase green cover at Margalla Hills National Park (MHNP).

 He asked the visitors of MHNP to collect a bag of seed balls free of cost from the counter displayed at the entry point of each trail and throw them on your way up the trail.